 Beautiful Reasons to visit Hong Kong

 Hong Kong, with its dazzling skylines, glitzy malls, natural beauty and dynamic cultural landscapes, is the place to be.
 A visitor to this "sleepless city," is left amazed at the presence of beauty everywhere.
 This "sleepless city," blessed with rich wildlife, unique cultural traditions and modern marvels, offers a ride replete with thrilling adventures and experiences.
 A visit, or two is sure to leave a visitor hooked to this incredible city.
-In case you are still in doubt, here are some beautiful reasons to visit Hong Kong giving details of major attractions and sightseeing's of Hong Kong and visit times
+In case you are still in doubt, the article covers some beautiful reasons to visit Hong Kong giving details of major attractions and sightseeing's of Hong Kong and visit times

 Among the many places to visit in Hong Kong, Dragon's Back should occupy the top position among the attractions of Hong Kong.
 With beautiful coastal scenery and easy accessibility, it's one of the best urban hiking trails.
 The 2 hour Dragon's Back hike – a 50km trail, traverses Hong Kong Island through five country parks.

 The sky100 Hong Kong observation desk - one among the most interesting places of visit at Hong Kong is located on the 100th floor of the International Commerce Centre (ICC), which is the tallest building in the island.
 The only observation desk of its kind, it offers 360 degree views of the surrounding areas.
 Sky100 is also home to a multimedia exhibit and guest center.
 Visiting this place gives you something to talk about for years.

 Sunday to Thursday: 10:00 – 21:00 (Last entry: 20:30)